vygr/ChrysaLisp/doc/VM.md

 Simple answer is there is none.
 The better answer is that all calls, apart from host OS ABI calls, take parameters in registers and not via the stack !
-All functions define their register inputs and outputs, and trashes documented if they can.
+All functions define their register inputs and outputs, and document register trashes if they can.
 The `(assign)` function will do any parameter mapping and copying for you, it will tell you if it can't due to a circular mapping so you can add a temp.
 Assignment will not attempt to spill to the stack or assign temp registers !

-In other systems, OS and Compilers, they adopt some convention for register parameter layout and stack layout, but suffer performance problems and inability to support features, like function chaining, as a result.
+In other systems, OS and Compilers, they adopt some convention for parameter register layout and stack layout, but suffer performance problems and inability to support features, like function chaining, as a result.
 You will often see a ChrysaLisp function jump out to another function in order to save on stack space with the eventual return going back to the original caller.
 Prime example are deinit methods that chain on to their parent deinit with a direct `(s-jump)`, but this happens all over the code base where possible.

 The `(dec-method)` function takes the lists of input and output parameter registers.
-If the list of inputs or outputs is nil this means to inherit the list from the parent class declaration.
+If the list of inputs or outputs is `nil` this means to inherit the list from the parent class declaration.

 An example from the array class.inc.